moscajs/aedes/docs/Aedes.md

 }
 ```

-By default `authorizePublish` throws errors in case a client publish to `$SYS/` topics to prevent possible DoS (see #597).
-If you write your own implementation of authorizePublish we suggest you to add a check for this.
-Default:
+By default `authorizePublish` throws error in case a client publish to topics with `$SYS/` prefix to prevent possible DoS (see [#597](https://github.com/moscajs/aedes/issues/597)).
+If you write your own implementation of `authorizePublish` we suggest you to add a check for this.
+Default implementation:

 ```js
 function defaultAuthorizePublish (client, packet, callback) {